santosned/saga-icons/CONTRIBUTING.md

   <img alt="Saga Icons Build system" src="docs/assets/build-system-diagram.webp">
 </div>

-The build system should be able to asynchronously generate multiple customizable [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) files from one simple [JSON](src/schemas/solid.json) file.
+The build system should be able to asynchronously generate multiple customizable [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) files from one simple [JSON schema](src/schemas/solid.json) file.

 You are welcome to contribute to the improvement of this process by fixing bugs, improving performance, typos, documentation, or workflow.

+#### Release build

+The build system also prepares the generated SVG files for the release files in Github by compressing them into a single zip file using the [adm-zip](https://github.com/cthackers/adm-zip) library.

 ### Testing